 Then came my Powerbook G4 1GHz, with 40GB HD 256MB, 1.25GB of ram, 200GB.
 It was hooked up to a firewire HD, a 250GB ethernet HD and 20inch Formac monitor, plus use as a portable.

-Additionally I have an early ’06 Intel Mac Mini 1.66GHz (now replaceb by the 2009 mini) as a Personal Video Recorder and HiFi running off our smart TV in the lounge, although it's functionaly of running Plex has now been taken over by a Synology.
+Additionally I now use the ’09 Mac Mini as a Personal Video Recorder and HiFi running off our smart TV in the lounge, although it's functionaly of running Plex has now been taken over by a Synology.

 Just some of the places I've been to: Los Angeles, Valetta - Malta, Bodrum - Turkey, Czech Republic, Paris, Toronto, Milan, Tunis, San Francisco, New York, Boston, Sorento - Italy, Miami, San Diego, Kuala Lumpa, Penang, Singapore, Sicily, Hong Kong, Brisbane, Cairns, Uluru, Melbourne, Adelaide, Perth, Sydney, Surfers Paridise, Johannesburg, Cape Town, Cork, Killarney, Dublin, Kaprun - Austria, Münster - Germany, Lake Garda - Italy, Mallorca, Canary Islands, Orlando, to be continued...